suhasTeju/suhasTeju/README.md

 - 🔭 I’m currently working at  Advanced Structures India
 - 🌱 I’m currently learning  React Native
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with finding job in full stack development field
-- 💬 Ask me about Full stack development in Python django backend and react/vue frontend
+- 💬 Ask me about Full stack development in Python django backend and react/vue frontend with typescript
 - 📫 How to reach me: Mail me on suhasteju84@gmail.com or reachout to my linkedin profile
 - 😄 Pronouns: suhas r
 - ⚡ Fun fact: Ill code when im boared, when im sad and when im happy